martyxho/insta-clone/README.md

 Clone of Instagram build with React, Javascript, CSS.

-Has full functionality for user accounts, creating posts, liking, commenting and following.
+Has full functionality for user accounts, creating and deleting posts, liking, commenting and following.

 Has a rudimentary algorithm for showing personalized feed with a mix of posts from followed users and most liked posts in the database.